The Genesis of the Classical Education Editions of Caesar’s English

 There was so much about this enterprise that was enjoyable.
-I photographed busts of Plato and Socrates, Augustus and Trajan, and so many other Greek and Romans whose countenances might or might not be accurately portrayed.
-It was exciting to see people whom I have known all my adult life without ever being able to put a face with the name.s had a simple system.
-They made a tile that was broad and flat except for raised
+I photographed busts of Plato and Socrates, Augustus and Trajan, and so many other Greeks and Romans whose countenances might or might not be accurately portrayed.
+It was exciting to see people whom I have known all my adult life without ever being able to put a face with the names.

-Finally the two tiles served effectively at the bottom of the structure as part of a drainage system; turn the half pipe over, and it carried water to the broad tile which served to direct the flow away from the building.
+The two tiles also served effectively at the bottom of the structure as part of a drainage system; turn the half pipe over, and it carried water to the broad tile, which served to direct the flow away from the building.

 Often I found myself engaged in details that had escaped my notice in earlier trips.
 Previously I had paid attention to the orders of the columns that are a ubiquitous feature of the Roman cityscape: Doric, Ionian, Corinthian, Tuscan, and Composite.
 On this trip I found myself engaged in the columns themselves and understanding more of what the Romans were doing.
 While the arch provided support for the massive architecture of the Roman world, the column allowed more air and light and still held the roof aloft.